Skip to content

 References

-This backlog is now explicitly sorted by admissions value under the current v22 constraints.
+This backlog is sorted by public-interest validation value under the current v22 constraints.
 The sequencing rule is:

 1. Close v22 blockers first.